A New Opportunity

 Potential massing of buildings and layout of outdoor space

-Our alternative scheme proposals see the development broken down into three main buildings arranged around a centrally positioned public square.
+Our current scheme proposals see the development broken down into three main buildings arranged around a centrally positioned public square.
 An east/west pedestrian route through the proposed square would link Burnt Ash Road with Eltham Road, replacing the covered arcade that featured in the approved plans.
 Complementing this, a new north/south pedestrian route through the site would connect Eltham Road with Carston Close.